What is cervical dysplasia?

 - Smoking or chewing tobacco

-- Not using condoms (while condoms help prevent HPV, they do not fully protect you)
+- Not using condoms (while condoms help prevent HPV, they don’t fully protect you)

 - Giving birth before age 16